redhatci/ansible-collection-redhatci-ocp/roles/fbc_catalog/README.md

 # fbc_catalog role

-A Role to create File Base Catalogs (FBC) for Operator Lifecycle Manager (OLM).
+A Role to create File Base Catalogs (FBC) for Operator Life-cycle Manager (OLM).
 A list of operator bundles will be added to a catalog index using the FBC format.

 In case the bundle image does not specify a channel via `"LABEL operators.operatorframework.io.bundle.channel.default.v1"` the default channel for the bundle will be set to "latest".
 The catalog image will be pushed to the registry according to the values set for `fbc_target_registry`.